fsvGunzenhausen/fsv-gunzenhausen-web/fsv-gun-web/README.md

 # FSV Gunzenhausen Website

-This is the Website of FSV Gunzenhausen.
+This is the website of FSV Gunzenhausen.

+ This project is using
+  - react + typescript + vite and native bootstrap.

 # Install packages
   - npm ci